Retirement Social Security

 Social Security is a key component in the retirement budget of millions of retirees.
 Knowing that this cash is coming every month can help you retire stress-free.

-But many people end up disappointed by the size of their Social Security benefit.
-There can be many factors behind this unhappy reality.
+However, many people are disappointed by the size of their Social Security checks.
+Many factors can contribute to this unhappy reality.

 Here are some reasons that your Social Security check might be smaller than you expected.